Get paid up to $18,750 for your referral to ExtensisHR! Start Referral

 Of course, being an employer in the Lone Star State comes with its own challenges…and just as many opportunities.
 So, we tapped into the knowledge of our Texas-based HR and PEO experts to answer the top questions we hear from local business leaders.

 From navigating state-specific labor laws to managing employee benefits in a competitive market, our team has seen it all.
-In this Q&A, Savannah Merriott, Broker Sales Manager; Kat Guevara, PEO & HR Sales Manager; and Richard Carlos, Senior Sales Consultant share their expertise, offering tips to help Texas SMBs stay compliant, competitive, and confident in their HR strategies.
+In this Q&A, Savannah Merriott, Broker Sales Manager and Richard Carlos, Senior Sales Consultant share their expertise, offering tips to help Texas SMBs stay compliant, competitive, and confident in their HR strategies.

 Let’s dive into the questions that matter most to Texas employers.